cogent3/cogent3/doc/cookbook/alignments.rst

 Accessing individual sequences from a collection or alignment by name
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Using the ``getSeq`` method allows for extracting an unaligned sequence from a collection or alignment by name.
+Using the ``get_seq`` method allows for extracting an unaligned sequence from a collection or alignment by name.

 .. doctest::